 After crossing under power line, turn right into a private driveway (permission has been given by owners).
 See novel underground ecology house designed by John Barnard and built in the mid-70's to left.

-At end of driveway, continue straight ahead, entering the woods; left on old woods rd 0.3 miles; right on trail to ascend Pierce Hill (foliage limits views).
-Descend Pierce Hill to northeast.

-G N42 06.813 W71 13.396
+At end of driveway, continue straight ahead, entering the woods; left on old woods rd 0.3 miles; right on trail to ascend Pierce Hill (foliage limits views). - G N42 06.813 W71 13.396